mosip/documentation/docs/overview.md

-# Architecture Overview
+# Overview

 e-Signet allows easy and efforltess Sign on to applications using the country's Digital Foundation ID.
-This document highlights the various unlerlying priciples that were adopted to build a thin layer around the existing ID verification module that supports the authorization code flow.
+This document highlights the various unlerlying priciples that were adopted to build a thin layer around the existing ID authentication system.
 The actual integration is abstracted and taken as dynamic library dependency.

 * Easy relying party integration
 * Inclusive approach